mlreano/ReactGraphQLProgram/README.md

 # ReactGraphQLProgram
-Program using Grapql and react
+Program using Graphql and react